Skip to main content

 Reflecting on 10 years since Trinity Laban/the Horniman Museum and Gardens’ formative ‘Dance and museums symposium’, we will invite you to imagine all that is possible when museums and dance artists/organisations are able to work together strategically over longer periods of time, rather than offering shorter projects and one-off performances.

-Working in partnership with the Horniman Museum and Gardens and Trinity Laban, we will offer a programme including Case Studies, opportunities to participate in discussion, practical activities and a chance to network and watch films over lunch.
+Working in partnership with the Horniman Museum and Gardens and Trinity Laban, our event on the 4th September will be facilitated by Emma McFarland, who authored the ‘Dance and museums symposium’ report 10 years ago.
+We will offer a programme including Case Studies, opportunities to participate in discussion, practical activities and a chance to network over lunch.
+Read on for full information about the programme below.

 Venue: Creekside, London, England SE8 3DZ